Embroidermodder/website/emrm/index.rst

 Should you want to get into the code itself:

 \begin{enumerate}
-\item Low level C developers are be needed for the base library \texttt{libembroidery}.
+#.
+Low level C developers are be needed for the base library \texttt{libembroidery}.
-\item Low level assembly programmers are needed for translating some of \texttt{libembroidery} to \texttt{EmbroiderBot}.
+#.
+Low level assembly programmers are needed for translating some of \texttt{libembroidery} to \texttt{EmbroiderBot}.
-\item Hardware Engineers to help design our own kitbashed embroidery machine \texttt{EmbroiderBot}, one of the original project aims in 2013.
+#.
+Hardware Engineers to help design our own kitbashed embroidery machine \texttt{EmbroiderBot}, one of the original project aims in 2013.
-\item Scheme developers and C/SDL developers to help build the GUI.
+#.
+Scheme developers and C/SDL developers to help build the GUI.
-\item Scheme developers to help add designs for generating of custom stitch-filled emblems like the heart or dolphi.
+#.
+Scheme developers to help add designs for generating of custom stitch-filled emblems like the heart or dolphi.
 Note that this happens in Embroidermodder not libembroidery (which assumes that you already have a function available).
 \end{enumerate}

 \subsection{Writing}